AbdullahRizwan101/CTF-Writeups/Cheat Sheet.md

 Then `http://ip/page?a=whoami;`

+### Screen

+If there's a  deattached screen session running as root , we can re attach it only if screen binary has SUID bit `screen -r root/`

 ### Getting root with ln (symlink)

 If we have permissions to run /usr/bin/ln as root we can onw the machine